 Incorrect Function visibility leads to the Stealing of Betverse ICO Tokens.

-A critical vulnerability was discovered in one of the Testnet projects on the Immunefi Platform, Betverse ICO Token contract’s transferTokenToLockedAddresses() function.
+A critical vulnerability was discovered in one of the Testnet projects on the Immunefi Platform, the Betverse ICO Token contract’s transferTokenToLockedAddresses() function.
 The vulnerability was caused by mistakenly marking this function as public when it should have been an internal function.
 This mistake enabled anyone to transfer a specified amount of BToken (amount.div(term)) to the attacker's time lock address.
 Repeating this attack could lead to the sweeping of the BToken balance of the ICOToken contract.

 function transferTokenToLockedAddresses(